Upper-Level Admission to the Lewis Honors College

 Admission decisions will be made by a committee of Honors faculty and staff.
 Students will be evaluated on college GPA, quality of writing samples, and confirmation of thesis completion support from the applicant’s primary academic department.

-Students who submit their application for Fall 2022 admission on or before December 17, 2021will receive their admission decision by February 11, 2022 and be eligible for early priority registration for the Fall 2022 semester.
-All students wishing to be admitted to the Lewis Honors College for Fall 2022 should submit their application materials no later than May 6, 2022.
-Students should anticipate receiving admission decisions on or around June 10, 2022.
+Students who submit their application for Fall 2023 admission on or before Friday, December 16, 2022 will receive their admission decision before priority registration for the Fall 2023 semester.
+All other students wishing to be admitted to the Lewis Honors College for Fall 2023 should submit their application materials no later than Friday, May 5, 2023.
+Students should anticipate receiving admission decisions by mid-June 2023.